Maqsurah: History

 The first maqsura is believed to have been created by Caliph Uthman (caliph between 644 and 656 CE) at the Mosque of Medina to protect himself from possible assassins after his predecessor, Umar, was assassinated inside the mosque.
 In this early Islamic period, the caliph also acted as imam and led prayers in the main mosque.
 Uthman's initial maqsura was a simple mudbrick wall pierced with holes so that he could not be approached but could still be seen by worshippers during prayers.
 It was later replaced by a more permanent stone structure.
 A maqsura was also created by the first Umayyad caliph Muawiyah I in the Umayyad Mosque of Damascus, where the so-called "Mihrab of the Companions (of the Prophet)" belonged to the "Maqsura of the Companions".
 Other maqsuras were also built in the same mosque at later points.

+Wooden door from the ante-chamber of the Zirid maqsura of the Great Mosque of Kairouan (11th century), the oldest preserved maqsura in situ in the Islamic world, today kept in the Raqqada National Museum, Tunisia.

 The oldest maqsura in the Islamic world to be preserved in situ is the wooden maqsura of the Great Mosque of Kairouan, commissioned by the Zirid ruler al-Mu῾izz ibn Badis and dating from the first half of the 11th century (though later restored in the 17th century).
 It is located directly to the right of the mosque's minbar, and is notable for its woodwork which includes an elaborately carved Kufic inscription dedicated to al-Mu'izz.
 The preserved maqsura of the Great Mosque of Cordoba, although no longer part of a functioning mosque, is even older but represents a very different example.
 It dates from 965 during Caliph al-Hakam II's expansion of the mosque.
 Rather than being situated to the side of the mihrab, the maqsura here occupied a rectangular area directly in front of and around the mihrab.
 Although no physical screen (if there was one) has survived, the area is marked off by the architecture of the arches around it, which differ from the rest of the mosque's arches and present an elaborate interlacing pattern which was highly influential in subsequent Moorish and Moroccan architecture.
 The area is also covered by three richly crafted domes above.